 The Agile Development methodology promotes following the product mindset over the project mindset for maintenance, i.e., preference is given to managing the product throughout its lifetime.

-The Agile Development methodology efficiently handles the feature creep at any stage of the development process, without hampering the product quality or time to market.
+The Agile product development methodologies efficiently handles the feature creep at any stage of the development process, without hampering the product quality or time to market.
 The additional benefit is the cross-functional team setup that it promotes through enabling constant collaboration and communication.

-Here are some of the most prominent Agile methodology benefits:
+Here are some of the most prominent benefits of agile methodologies:

 1. Increased Value Proposition